Peng-Rao/SE4HPC_notes/main.typ

   - When an ambulance is mobilized, it will reach the incident location in the shortest possible time.
   - Accurate ambulances' location are known by GPS.
   - Ambulance crews correctly signal ambulance availability through mobile data terminals on board of ambulances.
-- *Requirement*: When a call reporting a new incident is encoded, the Automated Dispatching Software should mobilize the nearest available ambu-lance according to information available from the ambulances' GPS and mobile data terminals.
+- *Requirement*: When a call reporting a new incident is encoded, the Automated Dispatching Software should mobilize the nearest available ambulance according to information available from the ambulances' GPS and mobile data terminals.

 #definition("Completeness of Requirements")[
   We say that $R$ is *complete* if and only if: